Because of the Lord’s great love ... for his compassions never fail.

 A LOT CAN CHANGE IN A YEAR

-A year ago, I couldn’t imagine that life would ever be any different, that simple things like the touch of clothing or a gentle breeze would no longer bring my girls pain, that their symptoms could be brought under control, that diagnosis, more good days than bad, or even remission might ever be possible.
+In 2020, I couldn’t imagine that life would ever be any different, that simple things like the touch of clothing or a gentle breeze would no longer bring my girls pain, that their symptoms could be brought under control — that diagnosis, more good days than bad, or even remission might ever be possible.

-When I saw those lines in my journal, I read them to my daughters and we laughed.
-We laughed because so much has changed, changed in ways we could not have envisioned a year (or even a few months) ago.
-We laughed because we were sequestered in our home, amid another heretofore unimagined situation, walking dark, unfamiliar, difficult, unwanted terrain—together.
-We laughed because, regardless of the current situation or our perspective on it, navigating tough terrain in 2019 had shown us pretty clearly: a lot can change in a year — and that gives us hope for heavy days.
+When I saw those lines in my journal, I read them to my daughters, and we laughed.
+We laughed because so much has changed — in ways we could not have envisioned all those months ago.
+We laughed because, regardless of the current situation or our perspective on it, navigating tough terrain together had shown us pretty clearly: a lot can change in a year — and that gives us hope for heavy days.

 Natalie Ogbourne